 Engineering Leadership

-Grow Leaders, Not Just Headcount
+Read →How to Grow Engineering Leaders, Not Just Headcount

 Scaling a team by hiring more bodies buys you headcount, not leverage.
 The durable move is to build leaders and make yourself replaceable.